Xusifob/edt-de-vinci-api/README.md

 **EVENTS**
 ------
-Returns json data about a single user.
+Returns the events of the calendar

   * **URL**